SpaceX launches its giant new rocket but a pair of explosions ends the second test flight

-SpaceX launched its mega rocket Starship on Saturday, but lost the booster and then the spacecraft minutes into the test flight.
+SpaceX launched its mega rocket Starship but lost both the booster and the spacecraft in a pair of explosions minutes into Saturday’s test flight.

-The booster had sent the rocketship toward space, but communication was lost eight minutes after liftoff from South Texas and SpaceX declared that the vehicle had failed.
+The rocketship reached space following liftoff from South Texas, but communication suddenly was lost.
+SpaceX officials said it appears the ship’s self-destruct system blew it up over the Gulf of Mexico.

+On Saturday, about three minutes into flight, the separated booster also exploded over the gulf.
+By then, though, its job was done.

-At 400 feet, Starship is the biggest and most powerful rocket ever built.
+Despite the failure, the approximately eight-minute flight lasted twice as long as April's test.
+At nearly 400 feet (121 meters), Starship is the biggest and most powerful rocket ever built, with the goal of ferrying people to the moon and Mars.

-The first test flight in April ended in an explosion soon after liftoff.

-SpaceX's giant new rocket blasted off from South Texas on a test flight Saturday, seven months after the first try ended in an explosion.

-The 397-foot (121-meter) Starship rocket thundered into the sky and arced out over the Gulf of Mexico.
-The goal was to separate the spaceship from its booster and send it into space.
+“The real topping on the cake today, that successful liftoff,” said SpaceX commentator John Insprucker.

+Added commentator Kate Tice: "We got so much data, and that will all help us to improve for our next flight.”

+SpaceX founder Elon Musk watched from behind launch controllers at the southern tip of Texas near the Mexico border, near Boca Chica Beach.
+At company headquarters in Hawthorne, California, employees cheered as Starship finally soared at daybreak.
+The room grew quiet once it was clear that the spaceship had been destroyed and crashed into the gulf.
+The booster also ended up in the gulf.

-SpaceX aimed for an altitude of 150 miles (240 kilometers), just high enough to send the bullet-shaped spacecraft around the globe before ditching into the Pacific near Hawaii about 1 1/2 hours after liftoff, short of a full orbit.
+SpaceX had been aiming for an altitude of 150 miles (240 kilometers), just high enough to send the bullet-shaped spacecraft around the globe before ditching into the Pacific near Hawaii about 1 1/2 hours after liftoff, short of a full orbit.

-Starship is the biggest and most powerful rocket ever built.
-Its first flight in April lasted four minutes, with the wreckage crashing into the gulf.
-Since then, Elon Musk's company has made dozens of improvements to the booster and its 33 engines as well as the launch pad.
+Following April's flight demo, SpaceX made dozens of improvements to the booster and its 33 engines as well as the launch pad.
+The Federal Aviation Administration cleared the rocket for flight on Wednesday, after confirming that all safety and environmental concerns had been met.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.